 Religiously speaking, a person cannot find the true love of Christ until he loves Him more than he loves any other person in the world.
 The poet has realized this thing; therefore, he is telling Him that he is ready to sacrifice everything in front of the true love of Christ.
 The poet has committed sins but he knows that his sins have already been redeemed.
 Now, the poet is free from any fear as he has found true love.
 The last line of the stanza convinces us to prefer spiritual love to worldly love “Of true Love, I may know”.

 Analysis of the third stanza of “A Hymn to Christ” enriches the arguments of the poet regarding success in the eternal world.
 Many people prefer the love of God or Christ to worldly love.
 What Donne wants is the love of Christ in the next world.
 The same love which he has for Christ in this life.
 After his death, he wants His company.
 Moreover, he prays that his heart is moulded towards religion.
 If Christ does not care about Donne’s heart then it means that He does not love him.
 To summarise, the third stanza of the poem is about the equality of love.

 Stanza IV Analysis:

 To sum up the whole poem, it is true that John Donne is the best poet not only of his era but also of every era.
 This sonnet is a remarkable example of the wit of John Donne.
-He has solid faith in his religion.
+He has a solid faith in his religion.
 He strengthens it while praising God and Christ.
-This fact has come into his knowledge that this world would give him nothing; the eternal world is everything and in order to get success in the perpetual world, he needs the support of Christ.
-Hence, the poet, in this poem, appeals to Christ that his soul be freed from worldly love.
+This fact has come to his knowledge that this world would give him nothing; the eternal world is everything and in order to get success in the perpetual world, he needs the support of Christ.
+Hence, the poet, in this poem, appeals to Christ that his soul is freed from worldly love.
 He wishes to see God, so he chooses the eternal darkness of death.

 - Donne’s approach to God and Christ is actually rational and equally emotional.
 Discuss.